Sakura thought she was out of tears.

 Life is strange, sometimes.

 Leader Giovanni eventually calls for him, and Tahu presents himself to his boss’s office.
 Or at least the one in the Gym.
 It’s far more ostentatious than the ones in his less… public places.
-Trappings of the position are important: even Tahu, who’s been in here countless times now and is always acutely aware of Giovanni’s position in comparison to him on even a personal level, feels their difference in status more keenly when he walks in.
+Trappings of the position are important; even Tahu, who’s been in here countless times now and is always acutely aware of Giovanni’s position in comparison to him, feels their difference in status more keenly when he walks in.

 “Sit down,” the Leader says, typing something on his computer.
 “I’d like you to report more fully on the renegade we just interviewed.”